Which Student Loans Are Available for Graduate Students?

 Grad PLUS Loan

-Private Loans are available to students to assist in covering expenses that are above what traditional financial aid can cover.
-Some private loans require school certification before being approved and are intended to cover educational related expenses while other private loans do not require school certification and may be used for various living expenses above and beyond typical educational expenses.
+Private loans for grad school are available to students to assist in covering expenses that are above what traditional financial aid can cover.
+Some private loans require school certification before being approved and are intended to cover educational related expenses while other private loans for grad school do not require school certification and may be used for various living expenses above and beyond typical educational expenses.

 This loan is not a need-based loan.
 This means that you typically don’t need to show financial hardship to qualify.
 But the lender may do a credit check and factor in adverse credit history.
 This is because you’re borrowing on top of the Stafford limit.
 The Grad PLUS loan begins charging interest from the time it distributes the funds.
 It may accumulate until the loan balance is settled.
 Like the Stafford loan, it’s a fixed interest rate.